unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for primary sources, see the Primary Source page
+* If you want to see the full guidelines for primary sources, see the :doc:`Primary Source </fields/primary-source>` page
-* For additional guidelines regarding primary sources, see How Should Primary Source be Filled in?
+* For additional guidelines regarding primary sources, see :ref:`How Should Primary Source be Filled in? <psource-fill>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <psource-examples>`

 ####